dblodorn/wp-emoji-one/readme.txt

 Manual Installation

 1. Download the current version of the WP Emoji One plugin.
-1. Unzip the fileand upload the wp-gfycat folder into the /wp-content/plugins directory of your WordPress installation.
+1. Unzip the fileand upload the wp-emoji/one folder into the /wp-content/plugins directory of your WordPress installation.
 1. Go to your Admin panel and activate the WP Emoji One plugin.

 == Frequently Asked Questions ==